ELELAB/RaSP_workflow/README.md

  ex.  -i 2XWR for the pdb model ex.  -i 2PPN.pdb for an existing structure.

-If an existing pdb is used, it needs to be present in the working directory.
+If an existing pdb is used, it needs to be present in the working directory or data/input/

 ```